miloszhygen/skattekalkulator/README.md

 eksempel: https://www.smartepenger.no/kalkulatorer/3040-skatteberegning-for-lonnsmottakere-

 ## TODO
-x NEXT --> add montly/yearly to url

-- show relevant info from the calculations
-  - splitt all numbers using splitNumberOnKiloUtil
+- show relevant info from the calculations x splitt all numbers using splitNumberOnKiloUtil
+- make Calculations component work

 STYLE
 - add awesome and cool styling - _Lets make it popp!_

-LOGIC
-- imporve the `trinnTax` logic
-- adding values to input also adds value to url

 REACT
 - Create components for the different parts
 - make e2e tests work

+- share this calculator
+  - create the URL that is necessary